CYD-poolen/cyd.liu.se/Contact.md

 permalink: /contact/
 ---

-System administrators are available for support during semesters every week from monday through thursday:
+The system administrators are available for support during semesters every week from monday through thursday:

 <table>
 	<tr>